There is a direct correlation between the health of your business and the efficiency of your sales pipeline.

 What’s the Difference Between a Sales Funnel and Sales Pipeline?

 This is a common and frequently asked question.
-The difference is subtle, but important.
+The terms sales funnel and sales pipeline are often used interchangeably – but there is a little difference.
+This difference is subtle, but important.

 → A sales funnel refers to the stages of the buying process.